 Pheripheral Visions is a transitient exhibition of video art and sound art, which reflects on the history of the conflicts of the ‘900 through the works of contemporary international artists under 35 years old.

 The look of the artists ignites new perspectives around the theme of cultural clash, a dynamic that has deeply influenced the territory of the Isonzo over the centuries: artists from different countries reflect on the theme of the bond, in an interpenetration of familiar and cultural stories that describe our collective memory, giving us a precious “peripheral vision” on the historical events of our past.

 A widespread event, which offers interested parties a city walk between the shipyard and the fortress in search of screens broadcasting the video and audio works by Michal Huštaty and Lenka Kuricova, Estabrak Al Ansari, Anastasia Vepreva, Alberto Girotto, Giovanna Bressan.

-Saturday 23rd and Sunday 24th February 2018, in various locations of the city of Monfalcone (free access)
+Every Saturday and Sunday in February and March 2019, in various locations of the city of Monfalcone (free access)